 Alumni Association History

-In 2013, the San José State Alumni Association will celebrate its 140th Anniversary.
 As the University has grown from its beginnings as the state normal school, the Alumni Association has changed to reflect the diverse and vibrant community to which all San José State graduates are connected.

 It all began in 1873, at the eleventh commencement ceremony of the State Normal School of California.
 A few far-seeing alumni organized the Society of Graduates and claimed title to the earliest alumni organization in the university's history.
 Twenty years later, the renamed State Normal Alumni Association embarked on an aggressive membership campaign and an expanded activities calendar.
 Receptions were held for the famous alumni of the time, including U.S. Commissioner of Education William Torry Harris, and annual reunions were initiated—a tradition that continues in today's Golden Grad reunions.